NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/02_Accessible.rst

 A1.
 Common protocol
 =========

-(meta)data are retrievable by their identifier using a standardized communications protocol
+(Meta)data are retrievable by their identifier using a standardized communications protocol

 The data or metadata can be accessed or retrieved based on a specific identifier assigned to them.
 Each piece of data or metadata has a unique identifier that allows for precise retrieval.